awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/esp_port/docs/en/getting_started.rst

 Configure AWS Credentials
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-You can use either direct AWS credentials or IoT Core credentials:
+You can use either direct AWS credentials, IoT Core credentials, or ESP RainMaker integration for simplified credential management:

 Option A: Direct AWS Credentials
 """"""""""""""""""""""""""""""""